 Facts about ESRD:

-In 2014, 118,000 people in the United States started treatment for ESRD, and 662,000 were living on chronic dialysis or with a kidney transplant.
+According to the CDC, in 2014, 118,000 people in the United States started treatment for ESRD, and 662,000 were living on chronic dialysis or with a kidney transplant.

 - African Americans are 3 times more likely than whites to develop ESRD.